gkroesc/Shroff_lab/Image_processing/Deep_Learning/README.md

 # Deep Learning Networks:
 These are the two Deep Learning networks that are applied to diSPIM images.
 Our current 3D-RCAN model is used on any datasat that contains only nuclei.
 Any images with fluorescent structures other than nuclei (membranes, pharyngeal surface, etc.) should use the Densenet model.
 ## 3D RCAN
 Derived from the paper [Three-dimensional residual channel attention networks denoise and sharpen fluorescence microscopy image volumes](https://www.biorxiv.org/content/10.1101/2020.08.27.270439v1).
+Our specific model features two steps, the first step is de-aberration and the second is deconvolution.
 The weights for the trained model that we use can be found in the Model_step1 and Model_step2 folders within this repository.
 When using 3D-RCAN for the first time follow the Dependencies Installation instructions found in the README file of the repository below.
 If using pretrained model skip to Applying the Model section.

 ### Download/Training instructions
 Download the 3D-RCAN repository from the AiviaCommunity page that can be accessed [here](https://github.com/AiviaCommunity/3D-RCAN.git).